Audiobook Narrator, Actress, Writer, Podcaster

 Selma later trained at the Atlantic Acting School in New York City, where she received the Practical Aesthetics Scholarship and worked with the acting method developed by David Mamet and William H. Macy.
 Her conservatory work included a digital production of I am a Positive Person by Danny Rocco, created during the pandemic.

 Her career since has included performances in theater and film, as well as hosting and moderating industry Q&As for the Winter Film Awards International Film Festival in NYC and working as a programming assistant for the Bosnian-Herzegovinian Film Festival.
 She has appeared in modeling campaigns for the Bosnian-owned clothing brand Balkan Bred and the Wears in Care Charity Fashion Show.
-As a voice artist, she collaborated with Penguin Random House to narrate the audiobooks for Nadia by Christine Evans and Three Summers by Amra Sabić-El-Rayess.
+As a voice artist, she collaborated with several celebrated publishers, including Penguin Random House and Audible Studios.
+(See a full list of Selma’s audiobook works in the “Audiobooks” tab above)

 Fluent in Bosnian/Croatian/Serbian and conversational in French, Selma is passionate about Eastern European and Balkan history.
 Beyond her artistic work, she enjoys soccer, Formula 1, and is currently learning High Valyrian through Duolingo.